ghsc-psm/Dynamic-Optimization-Routing/README.md

 - For the Links sheet (optional), this can contain information for how the distance matrix was used. **This is not needed for the optimization.**

 - For the Distance Sheet, insert a distance matrix.
-At GHSC-PSM, the distance matrix from the zambia-matrix-management document can be used.
+At GHSC-PSM, the distance matrix we have a internal-matrix-management document can be used.
+For others This will need to generated using existing matrix or built via tools like [Open Route Service](https://openrouteservice.org/).
+In particular, [Open Route Services Matrix API](https://openrouteservice.org/dev/#/api-docs/v2/matrix) calls enable users to get the distance from one location to all other locations quickly.
+These calls can then be stacked to populate the full distance matrix.

 ![Sample Distance Matrix](./images/README_distancematrix.png)